-While weak ties play an important role in Granovetter's setting, in our setting it is strong ties that are likely to matter most.29 The reason is that prior to the 1993 reform, almost no fathers were taking paternity leave, with the result that few fathers had direct knowledge about costs and benefits prior to the reform.
+While weak ties play an important role in Granovetter's setting, in our setting it is strong ties that are likely to matter most.
+The reason is that prior to the 1993 reform, almost no fathers were taking paternity leave, with the result that few fathers had direct knowledge about costs and benefits initially.
 Peers with strong ties are more likely to interact with each other and trust each other's opinions, increasing the chance that information will actually be transmitted and acted upon.